U.S. Route 41 in Florida: Tampa to Lutz

-West of the University of South Florida, US 41 intersects such major streets as State Road 582(Fowler Avenue) and then several block north of there crosses SR 579/CR 582A(Fletcher Avenue).
+West of the University of South Florida, US 41 intersects such major streets as State Road 582 (Fowler Avenue) and then several blocks north of there crosses SR 579/CR 582A (Fletcher Avenue).
 Further north, SR-CR 678 is the last chance for motorists to access I-275.
 After this, it curves to the northwest as it begins to run along the west side of the CSX Brooksville Subdivision, and both share an underpass with no access to I-275.
 Entering Lutz, the at-grade interchange with the northern end of BUS US 41(Hidden SR 685), is where US 41 becomes six lanes wide.
 Most intersections beyond this point are only of local importance.
 Nevertheless, US 41 crosses the Brooksville Subdivision at a sharply diagonal at-grade crossing, and both curve to the right, where they both run straight north through the rest of Lutz.
 From this point on, it runs along the east side of the Brooksville Subdivision, both of which run straight north throughout most of the community.
 Shortly after passing the historic Old Lutz Elementary School on the east side, it encounters a traffic signal with the eastern end of Lutz-Lake Fern Road (unmarked CR 582) on the west side.
 A replica of the former Lutz Seaboard Air Line Railroad Depot can be found on the northwest corner between the railroad tracks and the local library.
 The further north that US 41 runs, the more likely it runs into dead end streets and private roads, some of which are on the opposite side of the tracks.
 The road curves to the northwest before intersecting with County Line Road at the Hillsborough-Pasco County Line and enters Land o' Lakes, where it is named Land o' Lakes Boulevard throughout the county.